in-toto/witness/docs/commands.md

 ### Options

 ```
       --archivista-headers stringArray                                       Headers to provide to the Archivista client when making requests
       --archivista-server string                                             URL of the Archivista server to store or retrieve attestations (default "https://archivista.testifysec.io")
   -a, --attestations strings                                                 Attestations to record ('product' and 'material' are always recorded) (default [environment,git])
       --attestor-aws-region-cert string                                      A public x509 certificate used to verify the AWS instance identity document signature.
       --attestor-k8smanifest-context string                                  The kubernetes context that this step applies to (if not set in the kubeconfig)
       --attestor-k8smanifest-ignore-annotations strings                      Additional ephemeral annotations to remove, e.g. witness.dev/another-ephemeral
       --attestor-k8smanifest-ignore-fields strings                           Additional ephemeral fields to remove (dot-separated), e.g., metadata.annotations.myorg
       --attestor-k8smanifest-kubeconfig string                               Path to the kubeconfig file (used during server-side dry-run) (default "$HOME/.kube/config")
       --attestor-k8smanifest-record-cluster-information                      Record information about the cluster that the client has a connection to (default true)
       --attestor-k8smanifest-server-side-dry-run                             Perform a server-side dry-run to normalize resource defaults before hashing
       --attestor-link-export                                                 Export the Link predicate in its own attestation
       --attestor-maven-pom-path string                                       The path to the Project Object Model (POM) XML file used for task being attested (default "pom.xml"). (default "pom.xml")
       --attestor-product-exclude-glob string                                 Pattern to use when recording products.
 Files that match this pattern will be excluded as subjects on the attestation.
       --attestor-product-include-glob string                                 Pattern to use when recording products.
 Files that match this pattern will be included as subjects on the attestation. (default "*")
       --attestor-sbom-export                                                 Export the SBOM predicate in its own attestation
       --attestor-secretscan-allowlist-regex string                           Regex pattern for content to ignore (can be specified multiple times)
       --attestor-secretscan-allowlist-stopword string                        Specific string to ignore (can be specified multiple times)
       --attestor-secretscan-config-path string                               Path to custom Gitleaks configuration file
       --attestor-secretscan-fail-on-detection                                Fail the attestation process if secrets are detected
       --attestor-secretscan-max-decode-layers int                            Maximum number of encoding layers to decode when searching for secrets (default 3)
       --attestor-secretscan-max-file-size-mb int                             Maximum file size to scan in megabytes (default 10)
       --attestor-slsa-export                                                 Export the SLSA provenance predicate in its own attestation
       --dirhash-glob strings                                                 Dirhash glob can be used to collapse material and product hashes on matching directory matches.
       --enable-archivista                                                    Use Archivista to store or retrieve attestations
       --env-add-sensitive-key strings                                        Add keys or globs (e.g. '*TEXT') to the list of sensitive environment keys.
       --env-allow-sensitive-key strings                                      Allow specific keys from the list of sensitive environment keys.
 Note: This does not support globs.
       --env-disable-default-sensitive-vars                                   Disable the default list of sensitive vars and only use the items mentioned by --add-sensitive-key.
       --env-filter-sensitive-vars                                            Switch from obfuscate to filtering variables which removes them from the output completely.
       --hashes strings                                                       Hashes selected for digest calculation.
 Defaults to SHA256 (default [sha256])
   -h, --help                                                                 help for run
   -o, --outfile string                                                       File to write signed data to
       --signer-file-cert-path string                                         Path to the file containing the certificate for the private key
       --signer-file-intermediate-paths strings                               Paths to files containing intermediates required to establish trust of the signer's certificate to a root
-      --signer-file-key-passphrase string                 Passphrase to decrypt the private key (prefer key-passphrase-path).
       --signer-file-key-passphrase-path string                               Path to a file containing the private key passphrase.
   -k, --signer-file-key-path string                                          Path to the file containing the private key
       --signer-fulcio-oidc-client-id string                                  OIDC client ID to use for authentication
       --signer-fulcio-oidc-issuer string                                     OIDC issuer to use for authentication
       --signer-fulcio-oidc-redirect-url string                               OIDC redirect URL (Optional).
 The default oidc-redirect-url is 'http://localhost:0/auth/callback'.
       --signer-fulcio-token string                                           Raw token string to use for authentication to fulcio (cannot be used in conjunction with --fulcio-token-path)
       --signer-fulcio-token-path string                                      Path to the file containing a raw token to use for authentication to fulcio (cannot be used in conjunction with --fulcio-token)
       --signer-fulcio-url string                                             Fulcio address to sign with
+      --signer-fulcio-use-http                                               HTTP/REST mode for Fulcio
       --signer-kms-aws-config-file string                                    The shared configuration file to use with the AWS KMS signer provider
       --signer-kms-aws-credentials-file string                               The shared credentials file to use with the AWS KMS signer provider
       --signer-kms-aws-insecure-skip-verify                                  Skip verification of the server's certificate chain and host name
       --signer-kms-aws-profile string                                        The shared configuration profile to use with the AWS KMS signer provider
       --signer-kms-aws-remote-verify                                         verify signature using AWS KMS remote verification.
 If false, the public key will be pulled from AWS KMS and verification will take place locally (default true)
+      --signer-kms-gcp-authorized-user                                       Set if the credentials file's type is an authorized user
       --signer-kms-gcp-credentials-file string                               The credentials file to use with the GCP KMS signer provider
+      --signer-kms-gcp-service-account                                       Set if the credentials file's type is a service account
       --signer-kms-hashType string                                           The hash type to use for signing (default "sha256")
+      --signer-kms-hashivault-addr string                                    Address of the vault instance to connect to.
+Defaults to the environment variable VAULT_ADDR if unset
+      --signer-kms-hashivault-auth-method string                             Method to use to authenticate with Vault.
+Currently supported methods are token and kubernetes (default "token")
+      --signer-kms-hashivault-kubernetes-auth-mount-path string              Path where the kubernetes auth endpoint is mounted on the vault server (default "kubernetes")
+      --signer-kms-hashivault-kubernetes-service-account-token-path string   Path to the file containing the token for the kubernetes service account when using the kubernetes auth method (default "/var/run/secrets/kubernetes.io/serviceaccount/token")
+      --signer-kms-hashivault-role string                                    Role name to use when authenticating with the kubernetes auth method
+      --signer-kms-hashivault-token-file string                              File to read the Vault token from for token auth.
+Token will be read from the environment variable VAULT_TOKEN if unset
+      --signer-kms-hashivault-transit-secret-engine-path string              Path to the Vault Transit secret engine to use (default "transit")
       --signer-kms-keyVersion string                                         The key version to use for signing
       --signer-kms-ref string                                                The KMS Reference URI to use for connecting to the KMS service
       --signer-spiffe-socket-path string                                     Path to the SPIFFE Workload API Socket
       --signer-vault-altnames strings                                        Alt names to use for the generated certificate.
 All alt names must be allowed by the vault role policy
       --signer-vault-commonname string                                       Common name to use for the generated certificate.
 Must be allowed by the vault role policy
       --signer-vault-namespace string                                        Vault namespace to use
       --signer-vault-pki-secrets-engine-path string                          Path to the Vault PKI Secrets Engine to use (default "pki")
       --signer-vault-role string                                             Name of the Vault role to generate the certificate for
       --signer-vault-token string                                            Token to use to connect to Vault
       --signer-vault-ttl duration                                            Time to live for the generated certificate.
 Defaults to the vault role policy's configured TTL if not provided
       --signer-vault-url string                                              Base url of the Vault instance to connect to
   -s, --step string                                                          Name of the step being run
   -t, --timestamp-servers strings                                            Timestamp Authority Servers to use when signing envelope
   -r, --trace                                                                Enable tracing for the command
   -d, --workingdir string                                                    Directory from which commands will run
 ```

 ### Options inherited from parent commands

 ```
-  -c, --config string                   Path to the witness config file (default ".witness.yaml")
+  -c, --config string                   Path to the witness config file
       --debug-cpu-profile-file string   Path to store the CPU profile.
 Profiling will be enabled if this is non-empty
       --debug-mem-profile-file string   Path to store the Memory profile.
 Profiling will be enabled if this is non-empty
   -l, --log-level string                Level of logging to output (debug, info, warn, error) (default "info")